jsga/GlobCover_maps_squirrel/README.md

 The legend says that Spain was once so thickly-forested that a squirrel could cross the peninsula hopping from tree to tree.
 Even though we all learned this at school as a ground truth, it seems that, in fact, this was just a [legend](https://copepodo.wordpress.com/2009/05/11/la-espana-de-la-ardilla-y-la-espana-del-conejo/).
 Spain was in fact "land of rabbits", as the Romans used to call it.

-Much [has been](https://www.facebook.com/Una-ardilla-podr%C3%ADa-cruzar-Espa%C3%B1a-saltando-de-gilipollas-en-gilipollas-185947181436539/) said about that squirrel, but none have prooved it analytically.
-Here you have found the asnwer!
+Much [has been](https://www.facebook.com/Una-ardilla-podr%C3%ADa-cruzar-Espa%C3%B1a-saltando-de-gilipollas-en-gilipollas-185947181436539/) said about that squirrel, but none have proved it analytically.
+Here you have found the answer!

 # The procedure